 However his return to the hobby a few years ago brought a renewed vigour and an insatiable passion for greenskins with shootas, Prussian naval tactics and a certain sci-fi sports game called Dreadball.
 Aside from writing about his love of his hobby he’ll be focussing on keeping the readers abreast of new releases.

-Rob – Staff Writer
+Rob – Contributor

 Rob first got into wargaming after many years of playing crazy games with Transformers, Lego and other assorted ‘proxies’ for proper wargaming.
 He was introduced to 40K in the very early days having wandered into Games Workshop Edinburgh on a family holiday and leaving with a box of Eldar Guardians.